 - 1. Each student driver must purchase parking pass from the office and display it on their car while parked in the school parking lot.
 The parking pass is \$5. - 2.
 Students may park in designated areas only, as assigned by the administration. - 3.
 The speed limit on campus is 10 mph. - 4.
 Loud music may not be blaring from vehicles on campus. - 5.
-Students may not drive off campus for lunch. - 6.
+Students, 10th grade and below, are not allowed to drive off campus for lunch. - 6.
 Students may not drive off campus during school hours for any reason without written parental and administrative permission. - 7.
-Students may not go to their vehicle during school hours without administrative permission. - 8.
+Students may not go to their vehicle during school hours without administrative permission and must be escorted by a school staff member. - 8.
 Driving and parking is at the student's own risk.
 VHA will not be held responsible for any damage incurred because of another person's recklessness.